 Due to this open approach to communication, Mattress Firm has been able to take employees ‘off mute’, inspiring a welcome exchange of ideas and boasting more than 252 threads created and 8,556 visits to GR8 Ideas section since launch.

-The Gr8 Ideas and Pipe UP! forums are proof that having a two-way feedback approach and empowering every individual worker is vital to the success of any company.
-Read more on Mattress Firm and South East Waters’ award-winning intranet success story here.
+The Gr8 Ideas forum is proof that having a two-way feedback approach and empowering every individual worker is vital to the success of any company.

 Personalize those in the role